UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 For example, we could search for a sequence that is either `AGT` or `ACT` by using the patterns  `A[GC]T` or  `A(G|C)T`.
 These two patterns will search for an  `A`, followed by either a  `G` or  `C`, then followed strictly by a  `T`.
 Similarly a match to `ANNT` can be found by using the patterns `A[AGCT][AGCT]T` or  `A[AGCT]{2}T`.
-We'll dicuss that syntax below, so don't worry if those patterns didn't make much sense.
+We'll discuss that syntax below, so don't worry if those patterns didn't make much sense.

 Whilst the bash shell has a great capacity for searching a file to matches to regular expressions, this is where languages like *perl* and *python* offer a great degree more power.
-The commands `awk` & `sed` which we will look at later also use regular expressions to great effect.
+The commands `awk` & `sed` which we will look at later also implement regular expressions to great effect.

 ## The command `grep`
-The built-in command which searches using regular expressions in the terminal is `grep`.
+The built-in command which searches using regular expressions in the terminal is `grep`, which stands for `g`lobal `r`egular `e`xpression `p`rint.
-This function searches a file or input on a line-by-line basis, so patterns contained with a line can be found, but patterns split across lines are more difficult to find.
+This function searches a file or input on a line-by-line basis, so patterns contained within a line can be found, but patterns split across lines are more difficult to find.
 This can be overcome by using regular expressions in a programming language like Python or Perl.

-The `man grep` page contains more detail on regular expressions under the `REGULAR EXPRESSIONS` header (scroll down a few pages).
+The `man grep` page (`grep --help | less` for those without `man` pages) contains more detail on regular expressions under the `REGULAR EXPRESSIONS` header (scroll down a few pages).
 As can be seen in the `man` page, the command follows the form

 ```
 grep [OPTIONS] 'pattern' filename
 ```

 The option `-E` is preferable as it it stand for *Extended*, which we can also think of as *Easier*.
 As well as the series of conventional numbers and characters that we are familiar with, we can match to characters with special meaning, as we saw above where enclosing the two letters in brackets gave the option of matching either.